Suspence00/letterboxdwatchlistwheel/README.md

 ## Getting started

 1. Export your data from Letterboxd: `Profile → Settings → Data → Export Your Data`.
 Once the archive arrives by email, unzip it and locate `watchlist.csv`.
+   You can also export your watchlist from the watchlist page (https://letterboxd.com/[USERNAME]/watchlist/)
 2. Clone or download this repository.
 3. Open `index.html` in your browser, or push the repository to GitHub and enable GitHub Pages for instant hosting.
 4. Upload `watchlist.csv`, optionally deselect a few entries, and press **Spin the wheel**.